Harlie Smith: 13-Year-Old Florida Girl Accidentally Killed By Father In Boat Accident

-A family in Naples, Florida is grieving the loss of their 13-year-old daughter, Harlie Smith, who was tragically killed in a boat accident, Napes Daily reports.
+A family in Naples, Florida, is grieving the loss of their 13-year-old daughter, Harlie Smith, who was tragically killed in a boat accident, Naples Daily reports.
 The teen was with her family in the Florida Keys on a boat on Friday, just south of Lois Key, on the ocean side of Cudjoe, when tragedy struck around 5:20 p.m.

 It was reported that the girl’s father, George Smith, who turned 49 on Monday, was operating the 31-foot Boston Whaler when he put the boat in reverse and accidentally ran over his own daughter.
 Authorities say the father had no idea that Harlie was behind the boat.
 She supposedly jumped in the water after spotting a lobster.

-When George reversed, he believed that his wife, June, 11-year-old son, and nephew, as well as Harlie were on the boat.
+When George reversed, he believed that his wife June, 11-year-old son, and nephew, as well as Harlie, were on the boat.

 The Florida Fish and Wildlife Conservation Commission officials say that when the father accidentally drove over his daughter, Harlie’s right leg got caught in the boat’s propeller and she suffered a severe laceration.